 Now for the good part...

-Here’s how to make this addictive garlic shrimp or Gambas al Ajillo!
+Here's how to make this addictive shrimp in garlic sauce or Gambas al Ajillo!

 Step #1: Slice the garlic.
 This is key - minced or pressed garlic is too small and cooks too quickly!
 Thin garlic slices will give you a lovely, mellow garlic flavor so don't be tempted to just press those cloves!